numba/numba/docs/source/cuda/cudapysupported.rst

 the same task.
 Instead, we want threads to perform a task in a cooperative fashion.

-The CUDA execution model also has some limitations.
-For instance, dynamic memory allocation is limited due to the requirement of knowing and configuring the maximum size of the heap.
-The allocated memory is located in the slower global memory.
-To minimize the overhead, CUDA Python avoids features that requires dynamic allocation.

-Another important semantic different is that there is no *global interpreter lock* (GIL) in CUDA Python.
-Race conditions are possible when operating on writable shared data, which can be arrays in global memory or shared memory.

-There are several less apparent limitation on code complexity and size.
-The high compute throughput of CUDA depends on threads operating on the same instruction due to SIMT.
-When threads are diverged, hardware utilization decreases.
-Thread divergence are usually caused by conditional branches, which can exist as if-else and, less obvious, as for-loops.
-Another hardware limition is the number of registers, CUDA employs a large register table instead of a stack.
-Function of high complexity may fail to compile due to insufficient registers.

 For details please consult the
 `CUDA Programming Guide
 <http://docs.nvidia.com/cuda/cuda-c-programming-guide/#programming-model>`_.